htool-ddm/htool_documentation/docs/source/cpp_api/quickstart.rst

 To build a :cpp:class:`htool::HMatrix`, a :cpp:class:`htool::HMatrixBuilder` can be used:

 - Its constructor :cpp:func:`htool::HMatrixBuilder::HMatrixBuilder` takes at least one geometry.
-- :cpp:func:`htool::HMatrixBuilder::build` generates a :cpp:class:`htool::HMatrix` from a :ref:`cpp_api/quickstart:coefficient generator`, and a :cpp:class:`htool::HMatrixTreeBuilder` object containing all the parameters related to compression.
+- :cpp:func:`htool::HMatrixBuilder::build <HMatrix<CoefficientsPrecision, CoordinatesPrecision> htool::HMatrixBuilder::build(const VirtualGenerator<CoefficientsPrecision> &, const HMatrixTreeBuilder<CoefficientsPrecision, CoordinatesPrecision> &)>` generates a :cpp:class:`htool::HMatrix` from a :ref:`cpp_api/quickstart:coefficient generator`, and a :cpp:class:`htool::HMatrixTreeBuilder` object containing all the parameters related to compression.

 .. code-block:: cpp